utterance/utterances/README.md

 * No tracking, no ads, always free. :satellite::no_entry_sign:
 * No lock-in.
 All data stored in GitHub issues. :unlock:
 * Styled with [Primer](http://primercss.io/), the css toolkit that powers GitHub. :art:
 * 9 KB gzipped.
 Vanilla TypeScript.
-No font downloads or script dependencies. :shipit:
+No font downloads, no JavaScript libraries for evergreen browsers (bluebird, fetch and classList for IE 11 users) :shipit:

 ## how it works